-00 Parks and Recreation

-00 Community Facilities New / Upgrade

-Ø Green Infrastructure

-9 Public Realm Enhancements

-ц Economy (Retail)

--XX- Energy

-Transport Interchange

-Roads

-3 Tallaght Stadium

-M Motorway

-N National Roads

-R Regional Road

-$\bigcirc$ c.10 minute walking band

-$\bigcirc$ c.10 minute cycle band

-Existing and Improved Cycle Routes

-Proposed Cycle Schemes

-A Tallaght Village

-B Newlands Cross

-1 Tallaght Square

-2 Sean Walsh Park

-3 Tallaght Stadium

-4 Tallaght University Hospital

-5 Killinarden Development

-6 TU Dublin

-7 Innovation Quarter Tallaght

-New Residential

-Town / District / Village / Local Centres

-Employment

-Parks and Recreation

-Open Space

-Rural Land

-Residential-led regeneration

-Neighbourhood Boundary

-Templeogue / Walkinstown / Rathfarnham / Firhouse

-The Templeogue / Walkinstown / Rathfarnham / Firhouse neighbourhood is located 8km south west of Dublin City Centre, forming the eastern part of South Dublin County, part of Dublin City suburbs and the wider Metropolitan Area.
+- ❤ New Schools

+- 🖄 Parks and Recreatior

+- Community Facilities New/Upgrade

+- Green Infrastructure

+- Public Realm Enhancements

+- Fconomy (Retail)

+- Energy

+- Transport Interchange

+- (ii) Roads

+- M■Motorway

+- N=National Roads

+- R Road

+- c.10 minute walking band

+- c.10 minute cycle band

+- ---Existing and Improved Cycle Routes

+- Proposed Cycle Schemes

+- A Tallaght Town Centre

+- B Newlands Cross

+- 1 Tallaght Square

+- 2 Sean Walsh Park Bowling

+- 3 Tallaght Stadium

+- 4 Tallaght University Hospital

+- 5 Killinarden Development

+- 6 TU Dublin

+- 7 IQ Tallaght

+- 8 Tallaght Village

+- New Residential

+- Town/Village/District/Local Centres

+- Employment

+- Parks and Recreation

+- Open Space

+- Enterprise/Residential-led regeneration

+- Neighbourhood Boundary

+Templeogue/Walkinstown/Rathfarnham/Firhouse

+The Templeogue / Walkinstown / Rathfarnham / Firhouse neighbourhood is located 8km south-west of Dublin City Centre, forming the eastern part of South Dublin County, part of Dublin City suburbs and the wider Metropolitan Area.
 The lands are defined by the central spine of the River Dodder from west to east and the rural landscape setting along the southern boundary.
-The M50 motorway weaves through the neighbourhood from the south east to the north.
+The M50 motorway weaves through the neighbourhood from south-east to the north.
 Dublin City Council administrative area is located along the north-eastern Boundary.

 The neighbourhood includes bus transportation links to Dublin City Centre and to Tallaght to the west.
-Strong communities exist in this area crossing administrative boundaries.
-The eastern section is an established suburban area in South Dublin County and is characterised by mature residential neighbourhoods including Templeogue, Walkinstown, Rathfarnham, Firhouse and Knocklyon.
+Strong neighbourhoods exist in this area crossing administrative boundaries.
+The eastern section is an established suburban area in South Dublin County and is characterised by mature residential neighbourhoods including Templeogue, Walkinstown, Rathfarnham and Knocklyon.

-The census in 2016 indicates a population of 78,166 people with a targeted population of 85,264 people by the end of the Plan period.
-The neighbourhood is located within the Dublin City and Suburbs settlement boundary as set out in Chapter 2, Table 14.
-The Plan sets out that the continued development of the various urban centres in play a key role as the plan strives towards delivering connected communities and the 10-minute settlement concept in line with the provisions of the RSES.

-Dublin City and Suburbs will provide for new mixed-use development as the engines to drive growth in the urban environment.
+The census in 2016 indicates a population of 78,166 people with a projected population of 85,264 people over the Plan period.
+The Neighbourhood is located within the Dublin City and Suburbs Settlement Boundary as set out in Chapter 2, Table 14.
+The Plan sets out that the continued development of the various urban centres in Dublin City and Suburbs will provide for new mixed-use development as the engines to drive growth in the urban environment.